gouravbambhore/grammar-scoring-app/README.md

-# Grammar Scoring App
+# Grammar Scoring App - SHL Assessment 2nd Project (Repo: shl_assessment_2ndbproject)

-A **Grammar Scoring App** that evaluates grammar in audio files and provides a score based on the grammar quality.
-This project is designed to automate the evaluation of grammatical accuracy and fluency using machine learning.
+This project, **shl_assessment_2ndbproject**, is part of the **SHL Intern Hiring Assessment**, where multiple projects were offered as options.
+I chose the second project, focused on scoring grammar in audio files based on grammar quality using machine learning.

+---

 ## 🚀 Features